T-Mobile vs. Xfinity Mobile Cell Phone Plans Review: Strong 5G vs. First-Year Savings

 4G LTE: 13–69 Mbps

-T-Mobile’s Experience More doesn’t look great next to Xfinity Mobile’s Unlimited plan.
-For a single user, Experience More costs twice as much as Xfinity Mobile ($85 versus $40 for the first year).
-Sure, Experience More delivers unlimited premium data while Unlimited delivers 30GB of premium data—but most people won’t even scratch the surface of that 30GB, making Xfinity Mobile the winner here by far.
+T-Mobile’s Experience More doesn’t look great next to Xfinity Mobile’s Mobile Select plan.
+For a single user, T-Mobile Experience More costs more than double than Xfinity Mobile Select.
+Sure, Experience More delivers unlimited premium 5G data while Xfinity Mobile Select customers who use more than 50GB experience slower speeds during times of network congestion—but most people won’t even scratch the surface of that, making Xfinity Mobile the winner here by far.

 As if that’s not enough, the first year of Xfinity Mobile is free.
 “For the grand total of zero dollars, I say it’s definitely worth getting Xfinity Mobile if you want to cut down your bills over the coming year,” says Huh.